History of laptops: Compaq SLT/286

 By the end of the 1980s, laptop computers were becoming popular among business people.
 The 16-bit COMPAQ SLT/286 debuted in October 1988, being the first battery-powered laptop to support an internal hard disk drive and a VGA compatible LCD screen.
 It weighed 14 lb.

 NEC UltraLite

-The NEC UltraLite, released in October 1988, was perhaps the first "notebook" computer, weighing just 2 kg, which was achieved by obviating floppy or hard drive, it was powered by the NEC V30 16-bit CPU.
+The NEC UltraLite, released in October 1988, was the first "notebook" computer, weighing just 2 kg, which was achieved by obviating floppy or hard drive, it was powered by the NEC V30 16-bit CPU.
 The very restrictive 2 megabyte RAM drive cramped the product's utility.
 Although portable computers with clamshell LCD screens already existed at the time of its release, the Ultralite was the first computer in a notebook form-factor.
 It was significantly smaller than all earlier portable computers and could be carried like a notebook and its clamshell LCD folded over the body like a book cover.